typestack/class-transformer/README.md

 Plain objects are objects that are instances of the `Object` class.
 Sometimes they are called **literal** objects, when created via the `{}` notation.
-Class objects are instances of classes with their own defined constructor, properties and functions.
+Class objects are instances of classes with their own defined constructor, properties and methods.
 Usually, you define them with the `class` notation.
 So, what is the problem?

 Sometimes, you want to transform plain javascript object to the ES6 **classes** you have.